cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 -   SVG

 -   PDF

+The image export dialog has a variable number of options based on the file format selected, with file type and file name always being selectable.
+PNG and JPEG have options for scaling, while other formats only have a single option, Export Text as Font.
+The file name is suggested based on the name of the selected table with the path defaulting to the current working directory.
+As in raw data export, the suggested file name can be changed using the Browse button or the text field.
+Press OK to export an image with the given file name and parameters.

 We recommend using **PDF** for publications because it is a standard vector graphics format, and it is easy to edit in other applications